bibsdb/info-portrait-bundle/README.md

 Require the bundle with composer.

 <pre>
-composer require bibsdb/citation-portrait-bundle
+composer require bibsdb/info-portrait-bundle
 </pre>

-Enable the bundle in `AppKernel.php`, by adding BibsdbCitationPortraitBundle to $bundles.
+Enable the bundle in `AppKernel.php`, by adding BibsdbInfoPortraitBundle to $bundles.

 <pre>
-new Bibsdb\CitationPortraitBundle\BibsdbCitationPortraitBundle()
+new Bibsdb\InfoPortraitBundle\BibsdbInfoPortraitBundle()
 </pre>

 Run bibsdb:core:templates:load command to load the template in the installation.